 - Learn which keywords, ads, ad groups, and campaigns play the biggest role in helping you reach your business goals.

-- Optimize your bidding based on real data for your account.
+- Optimize your bidding based on your specific account's performance data.

 - Choose the right attribution model for your business, without guesswork.

 How it works

-Data-driven attribution is different from the other attribution models, in that it uses your conversion data to calculate the actual contribution of each keyword across the conversion path.
+Data-driven attribution is different from the other attribution models, in that it uses your conversion data to calculate the actual contribution of each ad interaction across the conversion path.
 Each data-driven model is specific to each advertiser.

-Google Ads looks at all the interactions—including clicks and video engagements—on your Search (including Shopping), YouTube, and Display ads in Google Ads.
-By comparing the click paths of customers who convert to the paths of customers who don’t, the model identifies patterns among those clicks that lead to conversions.
+Data-driven attribution looks at all the interactions—including clicks and video engagements—on your Search (including Shopping), YouTube, and Display ads in Google Ads.
+By comparing the paths of customers who convert to the paths of customers who don't, the model identifies patterns among those ad interactions that lead to conversions.
 There may be certain steps along the way that have a higher probability of leading a customer to complete a conversion.
-The model then gives more credit to those valuable clicks on the customer’s path.
+The model then gives more credit to those valuable ad interactions on the customer's path.

 This means that when you're evaluating conversion data, you'll see which ads have the greatest effect on your business goals.
 And, if you use an automated bid strategy to drive more conversions, your bidding will use this important information to help you get more conversions.